doorbell88/Codenames/README.md

 /usr/share/dict/words

-However, if you put a text file named "most_common_words.txt" in the same directory as where you run the script from, it will use this instead.
+However, if you put a text file named "codenames_words.txt" in the same directory as where you run the script from, it will use this instead.

-the file in this repo ("most_common_words.txt") was taken from the github repo:
+The file in this repo ("codenames_words.txt") was taken from the github repo:

 https://github.com/first20hours/google-10000-english/blob/master/20k.txt